(Apologies for the delay in posting this last of the series. Real life has been intruding around here.)

 If you take the needle out of shortened 1/1 ribbing, the loops won't ladder out, but the resulting edge will ruffle and spread |

-- First as stated above, this works only in 1/1 ribbing, and only if the ribbing is being shortened in the opposite direction to that in which it was knit.
+- First as noted above, this works only in 1/1 ribbing, and only if the ribbing is being shortened in the opposite direction to that in which it was knit.
 (The knitting-geek reason is because when you're working upside down in 1/1 ribbing, each column you pick up is technically composed of the tail connecting 1 knit arm and 1 purled arm.
 When each arm "points" a different way, the fabric is impossible to run out.
-With 2/2 (or higher) ribbing, the edge column is also half-and half, but the middle column of each rib is not.
+With 2/2 (or higher) ribbing, the edge column of each rib is also half-and half, but the middle column of each rib is not.
 Instead, the middle columns are one knit arm + another knit arm (which equals one whole knit column) or 1 purl arm + another purl arm (which equals one whole purl column).
-As we know, knit columns and purl columns run out very well, so simply tightening a column like this will do nothing to prevent running.)
+As we know, knit columns and purl columns run out very well, so simply tightening a column like this does nothing to prevent running.)

 - Third, if there's a split stitch or a halo-snag anywhere along the run, the slack in the yarn can't be transferred from one loop to another.
 This trick works only in a smooth yarn, smoothly knit.